Replicating portfolio: Insurance

 Valuing options and guarantees can require complex nested stochastic calculations.
 Replicating portfolios can be set up to replicate such options and guarantees.
 It may be easier to value the replicating portfolio than to value the underlying feature (options and guarantees).

 For example, bonds and equities can be used to replicate a call option.
 The call option can then be easily valued as the value of the bond/equity portfolio, hence not requiring one to value the call option directly.

-For additional information on economic valuations and replicating portfolios can be found here: